SUPPORT THIS SITE!

 Kvant module's docking snafus

-In April 1987, the Mir and its crew received the Kvant add-on module, which docked to the station on April 5, 1987, after one previous attempt was aborted due to a glitch in the flight control system onboard the module.
+In April 1987, the Mir and its crew received the Kvant add-on module, which docked at the station on April 5, 1987, after one previous attempt was aborted due to a glitch in the flight control system onboard the module.

 When, after the second attempt, the spacecraft finally berthed to the station, the ground control discovered that the despite mechanical connection of two vehicles, the docking process was not completed.
 To find out what happened, the cosmonauts onboard the station conducted an adventurous spacewalk to the docking area.
 Between two loosely connected modules, they found a hygiene bag hanging on the interface of the docking port, preventing two spacecraft to dock correctly.
 The bag apparently stuck in the docking mechanism during loading of a departing cargo ship.
 Spacewalking cosmonauts shredded the bag with screwdrivers and a final docking was completed immediately, as they looked on.

-The space tug, which delivered Kvant-1 to Mir was then separated from the complex, revealing a rear docking port on the module.
+The space tug, which delivered Kvant-1 to Mir, was then separated from the complex, revealing a rear docking port on the module.

 Laveikin's health problems